 Marriott offers several options for hotels, but the most chic is the Edition Istanbul.
 The suites are designed modern and chic with imported linen and over-sized LCD flat screen televisions.
 Edition Istanbul offers a three floor spa, which also includes a couples cabin and a traditional hamam.
 The hotel is also home to the popular Billionaire’s Nightclub for an evening of cocktails and lounging.

 Marriott Rewards Premier Credit Card from Chase offers a lucrative deal for hotel savings.
 For one, it doesn’t charge any foreign transaction fees there and there is no annual fee the first year.
-The credit card also offers a 50,000 point sign up bonus after making $1,000 in purchases in the first three months of enrollment, which can amount to 7 free nights at a Marriott hotel.
+The credit card also offers a 50,000 point welcome bonus after making $1,000 in purchases in the first three months of enrollment, which can amount to 7 free nights at a Marriott hotel.

 Radisson Blu located right on the Bosphorus is a smaller hotel with only 122 rooms and is a showstopper.
 It offers a Five-Star spa service, relaxing suites and waterfront restaurants.
 They also offer a 20% discount for reservations that are made 28 days in advance.